 Even if we are able to integrate the Intraoral Scanner Business successfully, this integration may not result in the realization of the full benefits that we currently expect, nor can we give assurances that these benefits will be achieved when expected or at all.
 Moreover, the integration of the Intraoral Scanner Business may result in unanticipated problems, expenses, liabilities, regulatory risks and competitive responses that could have material adverse consequences.
-In addition, we are aware of pending litigation against the seller of the Intraoral Scanner Business, and while we do not view this litigation as material, the defense of such litigation, and any other future claims that may arise, may require significant time, attention and resources of our management and other employees within the Company, potentially diverting their attention from our business.
+In addition, at the time of closing the IOS Acquisition, there was, and there continues to be, pending litigation against the seller of the Intraoral Scanner Business, to which one of our subsidiaries was added as a defendant after closing.
+While we do not view this litigation as material, the defense of such litigation, and any other future claims that may arise, may require significant time, attention and resources of our management and other employees within the Company, potentially diverting their attention from our business.